Written by Clare (she/her) and Chloe (she/her), students

 In your "skills and qualifications" section, brag a little!
 Maybe you don’t have any official qualifications, but you definitely have skills.
 You can include anything that’s true about yourself and that's relevant to the job.

 Here's an extra tip, take a look at the job posting!
-The job posting will often list the skills that the employer is looking for, and then you can base your list of skills off of that.
+It will often list the skills that the employer is looking for, and then you can use it as a guide when deciding what to include.

 Example of a 'skills and qualifications' section